timotejroiko/astrobot-docs/README.md

 .biwheel chart1 + chart2
 ```

-Biwheels work the same way as the .newchart command.
+Biwheels work the same way as the `.newchart` command.
 You can use full birth information, the 'now' keyword, or saved charts.
-Biwheels also support extended options and can also be saved, but can only be opened by .openchart
+Biwheels also support extended options and can also be saved, but can only be opened by `.openchart`.

 Examples:
 ```